b1scuit/B1scuit.github.io/_posts/2018-2-8-raspberry-pi-connecting-to-wireless.md

 ```
 To get you all connected, from there just use `ifconfig wlan0` to see if you have an IP.

-Thats it, all there is to it.
+Thats it, all there is to it, If you are looking for more options check out this [tutorial](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md).

 ### TL;DR
 - `sudo iwlist wlan0 scan | grep ESSID`